This article is also available in following languages:

 - ' (Apostrophe)

-On the MINI/+, the prusa_printer_settings.ini file shows an extra row, ensure that this is not changed (key_mgmt=WPA)
+On the MINI/+ with firmware version 4.4x and older, the prusa_printer_settings.ini file might show an extra row, ensure that this is not changed (key_mgmt=WPA)

 Original Prusa i3 MK3/S/+, MK2.5/S